 - Act in a manner which is appropriate to one’s position in the organisation

-- Not act in a manner which could bring the reputation of Iarnród Éireann into disrepute.
+- Not act in a manner which could bring the reputation of CIÉ into disrepute.

 Confidentiality of Information

-The organisation is not yet obliged to disclose information under the Freedom of Information Act, 1997.
+Certain parts of the Group are now obliged to disclose information under the Freedom of Information Act, 1997.
 Any requests for information pursuant to this Act from third parties, (including the Department of Transport) must be referred to the relevant Freedom of Information Officer if they fall within the ambit of the Act.
 Otherwise they should be referred to the Group Secretary or the company secretary of any of the subsidiaries who will, in turn, pass the request to the Group Secretary.
-Employees should also be mindful of the Iarnród Éireann’s obligations under the Data Protection Act 1988 and the Data Protection (Amendment) 2003 (the Acts) and any requests for or regarding information held by the Company which is subject to the provisions of these Acts, should also be referred, in the first instance, to the Company Secretary or the Data Protection Officer.
+Employees should also be mindful of the Group’s obligations under the Data Protection Act 1988 and the Data Protection (Amendment) 2003 (the Acts) and any requests for or regarding information held by the Group which is subject to the provisions of these Acts should also be referred, in the first instance, to the Group Secretary.

-Employees of the organisation must, however, support the provision of access by the company to general information relating to its activities in a way that is open and that enhances our accountability to the general public.
+Employees of the Group must, however, support the provision of access by the Group to general information relating to the Group’s activities in a way that is open and that enhances its accountability to the general public.
 In an effort to put this into effect, the Group publishes information on its activities and performance on its web site which is regularly updated.

-Every employee in the organisation owes a duty of confidentiality to the Company in respect of sensitive information held by the Company.
+Every employee in the CIÉ Group owes a duty of confidentiality to the Group in respect of sensitive information held by the Group.
 Sensitive information would include, for example:

-- Any information relating to Iarnród Éireann which is not public information
+- Any information relating to the CIÉ Group which is not public information

 - Commercially sensitive/business information (including information relating to business policies or practices)

-- Any information relating to Iarnród Éireann which is designated by it to be confidential
+- Any information relating to the CIÉ Group which is designated by it to be confidential

 - Personal information